real-logic/aeron-cookbook-code/README.md

 Requires:
 - Java 16
-- Gradle 7 nightly (to support Java 16; will switch to release once ready)
+- Gradle 7 Milestone 3 (to support Java 16; will switch to release once published)

 Tested on Ubuntu 20 + macOS 11